Understanding Reverse Shoulder Replacement Surgery and Post-Surgery Care

 Jaipur Joints Care

-Reverse shoulder replacement surgery is a specialized procedure designed to address severe shoulder pain and limited mobility, mainly when traditional treatments have not been effective.
-Unlike standard shoulder replacement surgery, where the artificial components mimic the natural shoulder joint, the positions of the ball and socket are reversed in reverse shoulder replacement.
-This innovative approach allows other shoulder muscles to compensate for damaged rotator cuff muscles, providing excellent stability and improved movement.
+Reverse shoulder replacement surgery is a specialized procedure done to uptake severe shoulder pain and dysfunction, primarily when conservative treatment has failed.
+In a traditional shoulder replacement surgery, the artificial components represent the normal shoulder joint, however, during a reverse shoulder replacement, the positions of both the ball and socket are reversed.
+This new shoulder placement lets the other shoulder muscles to compensate for the damaged rotator cuff muscles while providing great stability and improved movement.

 Symptoms

-• Chronic shoulder pain that persists despite conservative treatments.
+• Continuous shoulder pain that has not improved with conservative treatment.

-• Difficulty lifting the arm overhead or performing routine tasks.
+• Problem in lifting the arm above the head or performing daily tasks.

 • Weakness or instability in the shoulder joint.

-• Previous unsuccessful shoulder surgeries or failed attempts to repair the rotator cuff.
+• History of unsuccessful shoulder surgery or failed repair of the rotator cuff.

 Causes

-• Rotator Cuff Arthropathy: Severe rotator cuff tears can contribute to arthritis in the shoulder joint, causing inflammation and further deterioration.
+• Rotator Cuff Arthropathy: Advanced rotator cuff tears can create arthritis of the shoulder joint which can inflame and lead to further deterioration.

 Hospital Stay